I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 So, why should you read what I have to say about the art of pre-launch marketing?

-I’ve been living in the pre-launch and launch world since 2003.
+Well, I’ve been living in the pre-launch and launch world since 2003.

 I’ll never forget my first pre-launch because it was a record-setter.
 It was in 2003, and I generated over 30,000 enrollments into a pre-launch in just 30 days.

 Then, on the day that the company opened their doors for business, we generated over $1,000,000.00 in revenue in the first 24-hours of the company being open.
+And over the course of six years, many millions of dollars were generated for the company.

-Since then I’ve had a long string of five, six, and seven-figure launches in a wide variety of industries covering all different types of products… Not to mention several flops for various reasons that I’ll go into detail on later.
+Since then, I’ve had a long string of five, six, and seven-figure launches in a wide variety of industries covering all different types of products… Not to mention several flops for various reasons that I’ll go into detail on later.

 So today, I wanted to download some information that has been trapped into my head for years about the art of pre-launch marketing.